Prometheus-X-association/data-veracity/docs/design-document.md

   * Most of the time, [P](#g_p) and [C](#g_c) will agree in their verdicts (e.g., [P](#g_p) [attests to](#g_att) the [veracity](#g_dv) of the data, and [C](#g_c) trusts [P](#g_p) that the data fulfils the [VLA](#g_vla)).
   * In problematic cases, the parties may disagree.
     For example, [P](#g_p) may [attest](#g_att) that the data is valid according to the [VLA,](#g_vla) but [C](#g_c) could discover after a re-evaluation (using the methods defined in the contract) that the data quality actually does not meet the requirements.
-  * In any case, the two parties’ verdicts are forwarded to the _Contract_ component, which can then handle potential disputes.
+  * In any case, the two parties’ verdicts are forwarded to the [Contract Manager] component, which can then handle potential disputes.
 * **Verify Verifiable Credential:** both [AoV](#g_aov)s and [PoVs](#g_pov) are issued as [verifiable credentials](https://www.w3.org/TR/vc-data-model-2.0/).
   Upon the receipt of an [AoV](#g_aov) or [PoV,](#g_pov) [C](#g_c) can verify these documents.
   * **Verify VC Metadata:** this refers to checking of the [verifiable credential](#g_vc) itself (for a valid cryptograhic signature, schema, etc.).